 NACo is the company that developed the card and program.
 Best of all the discount card is free to use, their are no applications to complete, and is available to all Texas patients.
+It can often be printed for free off of their Internet.
 There are no income criteria that need to be met in order to apply for or receive the card.
 Call 855-469-8979 to get more information or to apply.

-Some free or reduced priced health care and medications may be offered from the Texas CHIP program.
+Some free or reduced priced health care services as well as medications may be offered from the Texas CHIP program.
+But the focus is on providing help to children as well as teenagers.
 It was created to help those more moderate income families who currently earn too much money to qualify for the federal government Medicaid or Medicare health care program, yet cannot afford to buy private insurance.

-This government program provides medications for the treatment of HIV and any complications.
+This government program provides medications for the treatment of HIV and any resulting complications.
 Assistance is for Texas residents who meet eligibility criteria.
 A formal application process is in place.
 One a patient is approved, a client will receive free or low cost prescription medications at an assigned pharmacy in their community.

 This is only available for residents of Dallas or Collin County.
 Low income and/or uninsured adults who are age 55 or older may qualify for free prescription drugs.
-Services provided by the program can assist with finding, applying for and obtaining assistance from pharmaceutical company patient assistance programs.
-Clients will be able to work with a case manager on applying for this.
-214-823-5700
+It can help many struggling elderly residents get the medications that they need for a certain condition.

 Patients will be able to explore a number of state and federal government funded Prescription Drug Programs, provide limited travel reimbursement, or co-insurance for immuno suppressive drugs.
 Some items may be covered under Medicare Part B, and others may not.
 Either way it will help as much as possible with paying for certain medical expenses.
 The drug must be approved in order for a patient to receive it.